Tube trumpet: Bonzo Dog Doo Dah Band

 Unlike any other brass instrument, the tube trumpet is flexible, allowing the bell to be swung around the player's head.
 This gives it the unique ability to bend notes via the Doppler effect.
 This effect was demonstrated to good effect in an early hit of the Bonzo Dog Doo Dah Band, I'm the Urban Spaceman, which was reprised during their reunion tour.

 Low Profile

 Low Profile were a New Zealand alternative rock band of the 1980s who released two albums - Quiet Streets (1982) and Elephunkin' (1987), but are best remembered for their quirky single Elephunk In My Soup, which included the use of a hosepipe trumpet they termed an Elephunk.

 Hosaphone

-A hosaphone is one such homemade trumpet, which was used to compose a Codetta in C for Hosaphone(tm), Piano & Bass.
+A hosaphone is one such homemade trumpet, which was used to compose a Codetta in C for Hosaphone, Piano & Bass.

 A typical tube trumpet was made by Uncle Phil in the comic strip For Better or For Worse, which he termed a "hose-a-phonium".